-Drop before semester/term begins: Students who, for any reason, drop class(es) before classes begin must complete a "drop" form and submit it to the appropriate office before the semester or term begins.
-Any student who fails to do so will be responsible for payment of tuition and will be charged with failing grades.
+Students who, for any reason, drop class(es) before classes begin must complete a drop form and submit it to the appropriate office before the semester or term begins.
+Any student who fails to complete the form and attend classes will be responsible for payment of tuition and fees and will be assigned failing grades.